Peach Crisp

 Large baking dish of the peach crisp and some served on the side

-• Sugar: We use granulated sugar in the filling and then brown sugar for the crisp topping.
-The brown sugar adds a nice rounded richness thanks to the molasses.
+• Sugars: I use granulated sugar in the filling and brown sugar for the crisp topping.

-• Oats: Use old fashioned or rolled oats for the toppings.
+• Oats: Use old-fashioned or rolled oats for the topping.
 These crisp up nicely and have a great chewy texture.

-• Flour: Everyday all-purpose flour works best for the crisp topping.
+• Flour: Any standard all-purpose flour works for the crisp topping.

 • Butter: Use unsalted cold diced butter.
 Rub it into the flour and oats to help it hold together.